lhelms2/howto_rtd/docs/source/quick_rst.rst

 Quick Start Guide to reStructuredText
 ======================================

 This quick start guide is intended to cover the basics of reStructuredText (reST) so that you can start generating your user documentation.
-More information about reST is available `here`_.
+More comprehensive information about reST is available `here`_.

 .. _here: https://www.sphinx-doc.org/en/master/usage/restructuredtext/index.html

 The Importance of Indentation and Line Spacing
 -----------------------------------------------

-Indentation is critical in reST.
-Many reST tags begin with a certain set of characters and those are assumed to start at the left margin and the Sphinx engine then assumes that everything after the tag that is indented is also part of that tag.

-If you fail to indent tag contents after the tag, they will not be associated with the tag.
+Indentation and line spacing are critical in reST.

-If you inadvertently indent contents after a tag that you do not want associated with that tag, they are assumed to be associated with the tag and may result in rendering issues.
+Many reST tags begin with characters that are assumed to start at the left margin and the Sphinx engine then assumes that everything indented after the tag is also part of that tag.
+If you inadvertently indent contents after a tag that you do not want associated with that tag, they are assumed to be associated with the tag and will result in rendering issues.
+If you fail to indent tag contents after the tag, they will not be associated with the tag and will result in rendering issues.

-Line spacing is also important in reST.
-Having a blank line where one *is not* supposed to be or the absence of a blank line where one *is* supposed to be will result in rendering issues.
+Having a blank line where one *is not* supposed to be or the absence of a blank line where one *is* supposed to be will also result in rendering issues.

 If you are having issues with something rendering correctly, check your indentation and line spacing first!